baseapp/DeepSight-Face-Recognition-SDK/README.md

 1. VC++ 2017 Runtime (`vc_redist.x64.exe`)
 1. Intel MKL BLAS Runtime  (`c_wproc*.exe`)

+#### Install CUDA (GPU Version)

+For GPU version of the SDK, you must download and install CUDA

+1. Download **CUDA Toolkit 9.0 (Sept 2017) for 64-bit Windows 10** from [Nvidia's website](https://developer.nvidia.com/cuda-toolkit-archive)
+2. Run the installation.
+If installation fails, disable `Visual Studio Integration` in the installer options and try again.
+3. Download **cuDNN v7.0.5 (Dec 5, 2017), for CUDA 9.0 for 64-bit Windows 10** from [Nvidia's cuDNN Website](https://developer.nvidia.com/rdp/cudnn-archive).
+If necessary signup for a developer account.
+4. Extract the zip archive to the `NVIDIA GPU Computing Toolkit\CUDA\` folder and merge with folders from the archive.

 #### Run

 1. The setup should've created start menu links.
 Launch `Deepsight Face` from the start menu link. (or `dsFace.exe` from the installed folder)